lcherone/html-format/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue before submitting your pull request.
+When contributing to this repository, please first discuss the change you wish to make via an issue before submitting your pull request.

 ## Pull Request Process